 Remains of a residential house from the Israelite period (#13):

 And these are the southern stables (#16).
 Actually, in the photo, you can see a part of the stables and the entrance to it:

 As you can see, archeologists partly restored one building.
 Initially, there were five such buildings.

 The Water System

 And now we are reaching, in my opinion, the most impressive construction in Megiddo, The Water System (#20):

 The system includes a 25-meter-deep shaft to bedrock.
 At the bottom, a 70-meter-long, 3-meter-high tunnel was dug.
-The floor of the shaft was lower than the spring, allowing water to flow from the spring to the shaft, where people could draw their water.
+The shaft floor was lower than the spring, allowing water to flow from the spring to the shaft, where people could draw their water.
 A wall was built to conceal the location of the spring.

-The concrete stairs are the modern ones.
-And if you take a closer look at the stones to the right, you will be able to see ancient stairs leading down.
+The concrete stairs are modern ones.
+And if you look closely at the stones to the right, you will see ancient stairs leading down.

 Due to the siege possibility, people at Megiddo needed access to water.
 Thus during the Israelite period, the water system was built.
 Let’s go 25 meters down: